Brookwood Village

-Brookwood Village is a closed 750754 sqft shopping mall located near Birmingham in the cities of Mountain Brook and Homewood, Alabama.
+Brookwood Village was a 750754 sqft shopping mall located near Birmingham in the cities of Mountain Brook and Homewood, Alabama.

 History

 Early history

 Originally known as Brookwood Mall, it was constructed in 1973 by the Shepherd family.
 The original building was designed by Giattina Fisher Aycock Architects and won a design award that year from Shopping Center World Magazine.
 The original anchors were Pizitz and Rich's.
 Because the mall is located next to a stream bed with weak soil, the foundation for the mall is built in deep piles bearing on rock strata.
 A feature of the original mall was a large skylit atrium in the center with a large fountain populated with tree-like sprayers that filled the area with white noise and mist.

 An interior remodeling in the late 1980s decked over the fountain to create a dining and special events platform.
 New lighting, escalators and flooring were installed and many shop fronts were upgraded.
 Pizitz became McRae's during this time.